 Tom, whose records as a lighthouse keeper are meticulous and whose moral principles have withstood a horrific war, wants to report the man and infant immediately.
 But Isabel has taken the tiny baby to her breast.
 Against Tom’s judgment, they claim her as their own and name her Lucy.
 When she is two, Tom and Isabel return to the mainland and are reminded that there are other people in the world.
 Their choice has devastated one of them…

 I know this book is very popular and has received rave reviews online but unfortunately I couldn’t get on board with it.
-It took me weeks to finish as I found it so dull and repetitive – it was as if I was reading the same chapter over and over.
+It took me weeks to finish as I found it dull and repetitive – it was as if I was reading the same chapter over and over.
 I failed to connect with any of the characters and I found the plot a little too far fetched.

 Not much else to say about this one.
-It had some beautiful descriptive writing and I actually managed to make it to the end – hence the two stars – but overall I was left disenchanted.
+It had some beautiful descriptive writing and I managed to make it to the end – hence the two stars – but overall I was left disenchanted.

 Magpie Lane by Lucy Atkins